hankchiutw/hankchiutw.github.io/README.md

 <!-- tocstop -->

 ## About me
 I'm a self-taught software engineer focused on front-end while having back-end experiences.
 I love writing structured code and open-source spirits.
 Standing on the shoulders of giants keeps me improving.
-I can refactor a big project with a mindset of clean code.
+Able to refactor a big project with a mindset of clean code.

 ## Tech Stack I used
 Front-end engineering becomes complex and developers are free to have their own mindset(opinionated) during the development process.